 Since I don’t cook a lot of meat, I don’t use breading too often.
 Perhaps that’s why it often seems that when I do use breading, it doesn’t stick well, or brown right, or look good.
 Or maybe it’s the other way around-breading doesn’t work, so I don’t use it.

 Nevertheless, haddock was cheap at the supermarket last week (I refuse to buy fish when it costs more than $5/lb.
 Insert commentary on sustainable fisheries and the like here).
 Somehow, miraculously, I made breaded baked haddock that looked and tasted good–and the breading actually stuck!
 I thought it was only fair to share my success.

 - 1/4 cup Parmesan cheese

-- Mix the panko, cheese and thyme in a bowl.
+- Mix the panko bread crumbs, Parmesan cheese and thyme in a bowl.
 Pour the milk in a different bowl.

-- Oil the bottom of an 8x8 pan.
+- Oil the bottom of a baking dish or cookie sheet with olive oil.
 Set aside.

 - Dip the haddock fillets in the milk.
 Coat them completely, but shake off any excess.

-- Coat the fish in the thyme/panko mixture.
+- Coat the fish in the panko/cheese/thyme mixture.
 Press the mixture into the fish so as much sticks as possible.

-- Place the fish into the pan, drizzle with olive oil.
+- Place the fish on the baking dish and drizzle with additional olive oil.

 - Bake at 500º for 10 minutes.
 Cover with foil and bake for another 5 minutes.